 The Wil Petherbridge Memorial Prize is presented by Cymdeithas Cyfieithwyr Cymru in memory of its former Secretary and a pioneer in English/Welsh translation.
 It is awarded to the most promising candidate for Basic Membership, translation into Welsh, if the required standard is achieved.

 The Berwyn Prize is awarded to the most promising candidate for Basic Membership, translation into English, if the required standard is achieved.
 It honours Berwyn Prys Jones, an inspiring leader in Welsh language translation, who was Chair of Cymdeithas Cyfieithwyr Cymru for over a quarter of a century.

-You will see in the report that we continued to hold membership examinations and provided various professional development activities and opportunities, we continued to work in partnership with the higher education sector, and we continued to forge links and collaborated with public organisations and other translation and interpreting associations for the good of the Association and to raise the profile of the Welsh translation and interpretation profession/industry.
+The report shows that we continued to hold membership examinations and provided various professional development activities and opportunities, we continued to work in partnership with the higher education sector, and we continued to forge links and collaborated with public organisations and with other translation and interpreting associations for the good of the Association and to raise the profile of the Welsh translation and interpretation profession.